 I suggest you take a bus or taxi straight to the tourist point El Caminito or Boca Juniors stadium.
 Walking from another neighborhood in Buenos Aires to La Boca is not our favorite route.

-Don’t use your phone or any other electronics when you’re taking the bus or subway.
+However, don’t use your phone or any other electronics when you’re taking the bus or subway.
 Thieves run up the bus when it stops and opens the back doors.
 Especially when you’re sitting next to a door.
-They jump in and out the bus is less than 2 seconds.
+They jump in and out of the bus in less than 2 seconds.

 6 Comments